aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/100-lab-06-ami.md

 {{% /expand %}}

 #### Exercise
-Deploy the template in different AWS Region other then the one you are currently using.
+Deploy the template in different AWS Region to the one you have been using.

 {{%expand "Solution" %}}
 ![](/50-setting-up-ec2/new-region-1.gif)